zenml-io/zenml/src/zenml/zen_stores/migrations/README.md

 ## Create a revision

-1) Make sure the `sqlalchemy.url` points at an instance of the database that represents the status-quo
+1) Make sure the `store.url` of your global config points at an instance of the database that represents the status-quo before your changes to teh database
 2) You have updated a Schema at src/zenml/zen_stores/schemas (e.g. adding a new column to stacks called `stack_cats`)
 3) in ~/src/zenml run `alembic revision --autogenerate -m "<insert description>"`